Numerical shape optimization of the Canham-Helfrich-Evans bending energy: Curvature computation

-for all $\bPsi \in \{ \Psi\,\mubf\otimes\mubf,\,:\,\Psi:\Surf\to\VR \text{ continuous}\}$.
-Note, that for a high order approximation of the surface the jump term becomes less important in terms of curvature information, however, it will be crucial for numerical stability.
+for all $\bPsi \in \bm{\Sigma}_h:=\{ \Psi\,\mubf\otimes\mubf\,:\,\Psi:\Surf\to\VR \text{ continuous}\}$.
+In the curved case $\T_{h,k}$, $k>1$, the jump of the normal vector across elements might be smaller, but still be present.
+In terms of the two co-vectors $\mubf$ of these points we can apply the above procedure to obtain the distributional point curvatures, whereas away from the interfaces the element-wise classical shape operator can be applied leading to the formula

+for all $\bPsi \in \bm{\Sigma}_h$.
 The derivation in the affine case can be related to Steiner's offset formula \cite{Stein40}, where the surface is shifted along the discrete normal vector.
-Then, depending on how the appearing gap between the elements is filled, different expressions in terms of the angle are gained \cite{BPW10}.
+Then, depending on how the appearing gap between the elements is filled, different expressions in terms of the angle are gained \cite{BPW10}, which are equivalent in the limit of vanishing angle $\alpha\to0$.